Flevy Management Insights Case Study

 Reading time: 10 minutes

-With an expanding product line and entry into new international markets, the organization struggles to maintain real-time visibility into its inventory, supply chain, and customer data.
-Inconsistencies in data across different systems have led to inefficiencies, inaccurate forecasting, and a compromised ability to make swift strategic decisions.
+With an expanding product line and entry into new markets, the company struggled to maintain real-time visibility into inventory, supply chain, and customer data.
+These ERP integration issues caused inconsistencies in data, leading to inefficiencies, inaccurate forecasting, and limited ability to track key performance indicators (KPIs) for luxury goods business operations and sales performance.

 The organization's business challenge stems from a fragmented ERP landscape, which has become a barrier to scaling operations effectively.
 An initial hypothesis is that the lack of a unified ERP system is leading to data silos and inefficiencies.
 Another hypothesis could be that the current ERP systems are not configured to handle the complexity of the global luxury market.
 A third hypothesis might suggest that there is a misalignment between the business processes and the capabilities of the existing ERP systems.